 2) School policies and practices (SPP) questionnaire

-The school administration completes this questionnaire, which asks questions regarding school policies, practices, and resources in the areas of physical activity, healthy eating, tobacco use, alcohol and other drug use, and bullying.
+The school administration completes this questionnaire, which asks questions regarding school policies, practices, and resources in the areas of physical activity, healthy eating, tobacco use, alcohol and other drug use, mental health and bullying.

 3) Observations of the built environment